The Web address

 self-responsible adult life.

-and it's list of common subselves, Make an initial inventory of
+and its list of common subselves, Make an

 subselves from each group you feel may make up your unique personality.